Richard Lamm: Activities after political office

 After leaving office, Lamm continued to speak publicly on environmental issues, mainly population control, immigration reduction, and health care issues.

 In 2004 Lamm unsuccessfully ran for a seat on the board of directors of the Sierra Club.
 He urged that the Sierra Club advocate immigration controls as a way to limit environmental degradation due to population growth.

 Lamm served as the Chairman of the Advisory Board of the Federation for American Immigration Reform (FAIR), and on the board of directors of the Diversity Alliance for a Sustainable America (DASA).
 He was the Co-Director of the Institute for Public Policy Studies at the University of Denver.

 He authored a book, The Brave New World of Health Care, a criticism of current United States health care policies and proposals for reforming them.
 (Fulcrum Publishing, ISBN 1-55591-510-8) Lamm also served on the board of directors of American Water Development Inc, along with, among others, Maurice Strong, Samuel Belzberg, Alexander Crutchfield, and William Ruckelshaus.

-In 2005, a 2004 speech by Lamm titled "I Have a Plan to Destroy America," became famous after being frequently forwarded as an email; in the talk he criticized multiculturalism.
+A 2004 speech by Lamm titled "I Have a Plan to Destroy America," in which he criticizes multiculturalism, became famous the following year after a paraphrased version was widely circulated by email.

-In 2006, he gave a controversial speech on the theme of his recently released book, Two Wands, One Nation, arguing that black and Hispanic Americans should embrace "Japanese or Jewish values".
+In 2006, Lamm drew controversy for a speech he gave discussing the themes of his book, Two Wands, One Nation, arguing that black and Hispanic Americans should embrace "Japanese or Jewish values".
 The essay was widely criticized by Colorado community groups and leaders of his own party.
+Lamm later said, "I believe Asian and Jewish culture sends signals that do lead to success, and Hispanic culture doesn't put the same emphasis on a whole list of things like frugality, risk, entrepreneurship, innovation".

 Death

-Lamm died on July 29, 2021, in Denver from complications of a pulmonary embolism, one week before his 86th birthday.
+On July 29, 2021, Lamm died at a Denver hospital from a pulmonary embolism; he was 85.